intechstudio/grid-documentation/docs/wiki/actions/midi/midi14.md

 <Tabs queryString="tab">
   <TabItem value="About 14bit MIDI" label="About 14bit MIDI" default>

 ### 14 bit MIDI - High resolution MIDI message format.

 To use this feature, **you must change the control element's resolution and maximum possible value**.
-This can be done by dropping a Potmeter Mode action block under the init event.
+This can be done by dropping a Potmeter Mode action block under the Setup event.

 Due to the noisy nature of high resolution signal reads from control elements, we recommend to stay below 11-bit resolution.